chaozznl/chaozzDB/README.md

 A limitation is that the WHERE part of queries only supports *either* the AND-operator or the OR-operator.
 They can not be mixed.
 Nor does it respect any left or right parenthesis.

 **Examples:**
 > WHERE user_id = 10 // user_id equals 10
 WHERE user_id !=10 // user_id does not equal 10
-WHERE name ~= admin // name contains the word admin (best practice is to urlencode this value if it's not an integer) WHERE user_id &lt; 10 // user_id is smaller then 10 WHERE user_id &gt; 10 // user_id is bigger then 10 WHERE user_id &lt; 10 AND name = admin // use the AND operator to combine conditions WHERE user_id = 1 OR user_id = 5 OR user_id &gt; 10 // user the OR operator to combine conditions</pre>
+WHERE name ~= admin // name contains the word admin (best practice is to urlencode this value if it's not an integer)
+WHERE user_id &lt; 10 // user_id is smaller then 10
+WHERE user_id &gt; 10 // user_id is bigger then 10
+WHERE user_id &lt; 10 AND name = admin // use the AND operator to combine conditions
+WHERE user_id = 1 OR user_id = 5 OR user_id &gt; 10 // user the OR operator to combine conditions

 ## Encoding and decoding data
 Everything you write to or read back from chaozzDB must first be encoded or decoded.